No matter what your hearing protection needs we've got you covered

 Your hearing is worth taking care of

 Your hearing is a valuable part of your life.
-Increased exposure to noisy environments and loud music is putting today’s younger generation at risk of losing their hearing at an earlier age.
+Increased exposure to noisy environments and loud music is putting you at risk of losing your hearing at an earlier age.
 It is therefore vital to protect your hearing to prevent any long term irreversible damage.

 Customised hearing protection wherever you need it

 At Key to Hearing we provide customised hearing protection for every situation, whether you are a musician, DJ, a keen marksman, a motorsport enthusiast or you are just looking for some light relief when sleeping.
 Let us help to give you the protection your hearing deserves.

 Why you should choose custom fitted hearing protection

 Tailor-made ear moulds allow maximum comfort and ensure a secure fit.

 Made from waterproof, soft silicone that can be easily cleaned.

 Able to provide small amounts of noise reduction unlike foam earplugs.

 Music and speech can still sound natural and clear with vented designs to reduce occlusion and a range of filters to match your requirements.